-Darrell Hookey is a freelance writer who lived in Whitehorse, Yukon until 2010.
-He knows the Yukon and its people intimately, yet Darrell's writing while he lived in the territory reflected the amazement and wonder he still felt for his northern home.
+Darrell Hookey is a freelance writer who lives in Whitehorse, Yukon.
+He knows the Yukon and its people intimately, yet Darrell's writing reflects the amazement and wonder he has always felt for his northern home.

 He graduated from Loyalist College in 1981 with a diploma in print journalism and has worked on various newspapers.
 As a freelancer, he has written humour for Reader's Digest, business profiles for Home Business Report, historical pieces for

 The Yukoner Magazine and many features for the Yukon News.
 He has also written travel stories for Up Here, Maturity and travelwithachallenge.com, and was Editor of What's Up Yukon for a few years.

 Darrell is a long-time supporter of ExploreNorth and it's predecessor, Arctic/Northern Culture.
 The articles we have posted on our network are linked below.

 One of the Yukon's "Colourful 5%", James D. Richards is most famous for his massive portable sawmill that severed a few body parts.